hackerwins/homepage-old/docs/quick-start.md

 #### 4. Viewing the presence of other peers

-Other peers' activity can be accessed by subscribing to the client.
+Other peers' activities can be accessed by subscribing to the client.

 ```js
 client.subscribe((event) => {